-Workers Services · Cloudflare Workers docs
+Workers Services

 // Return response from the AUTH service if the response status is not 200 // It would return 403 'x-custom-token does not match, request not allowed' response in such case if (response.status !== 200) { return response; }

-In this setup, only the Gateway Worker is exposed to the Internet, and privately communicating with the authentication Worker using a Workers Service binding.
+In this setup, only the Gateway Worker is exposed to the Internet and privately communicating with the authentication Workers Service using a Workers Service binding.